TheNathannator/PlasticBand/Docs/Instruments/Pro Keyboard/PS3 and Wii.md

 The Wii Keyboard does not require this report, it sends the data regardless.

-**TODO:**

-- Unsure of the details on how these messages are sent, maybe there's a standard MIDI input endpoint?
-- Is this supposed to be sent as 5 separate reports like the Pro Guitar auto-calibration reports are, or does it work either way?
+**TODO:** Is this supposed to be sent as 5 separate reports like the Pro Guitar auto-calibration reports are, or does it work either way?

 ## References